SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/02-AST.md

 #### Exercises on Control Flow

-As we have seen so far, there is no special syntax for control flow statements \(i.e., conditionals, loops...\).
+As we have seen so far, there is no special syntax for control flow statements (i.e., conditionals, loops...).
-Instead, Pharo uses normal message-sends for them \(`ifTrue:`, `ifFalse:`, `whileTrue:` ...\).
+Instead, Pharo uses normal message-sends for them (`ifTrue:`, `ifFalse:`, `whileTrue:` ...).
-This makes the ASTs simpler, and also turns control flow statements into control flow expressions.
+This makes the ASTs simple, and also turns control flow statements into control flow expressions.

 1. Give an example of an expression using a conditional and its corresponding AST
 1. Give an example of an expression using a loop and its corresponding AST